veebch/icarus/README.md

-# icarus
+# Icarus

-Blueprint for a Bare-Bones LED continuous light
+This is the instruction kit for making the simplest of LED lights.